What is carbon accounting?

 Typically, companies account for the emissions that they release directly through their activities (scope 1) and their indirect emissions from purchased electricity use (scope 2).
 So everything from gas boilers and fleet vehicles to emissions from electricity generation.

 Emitwise expands the focus to scope 3, indirect emissions from your value chain, covering everything from raw material acquisition to the treatment of sold products after use.
-Accounting for up to , scope 3 is too big to ignore.
+Accounting for up to 90% of a company’s emissions, scope 3 is too big to ignore.
 We make it easy to integrate upstream and downstream carbon data into one centralised view.

 Just like financial accounting, carbon accounting aligns with calculation methodologies that standardise the accounting process.